Are Lala Kent And James Kennedy At Odds Due To Her ‘Married Boyfriend’ Drama?

 “James knows, yeah… They have met. it was funny because James and I have hooked up before, so my guy kind of teased him about it.
 My man gets nervous when I go with him by myself — when I go with James, yeah — Because, we hooked up before, so I think he thinks that that would continue.
 But it would never.
 Because, it happened once and never happened again.
 So, clearly it wasn’t as great as we both thought it would be.”

-To see more of Lala Kent, James Kennedy and their co-stars, tune into Vanderpump Rules Season 5, which airs on Monday nights at 9 p.m. on Bravo TV.
+To see more of Lala Kent, James Kennedy, and their co-stars, tune into Vanderpump Rules Season 5, which airs on Monday nights at 9 p.m. on Bravo TV.

 [Featured Image by Matt Winkelmeyer/Getty Images]